-At the Feed Your Ambition festival, each of these mentors will be selecting participants for a special Masterclass in their respective fields of entertainment, entrepreneurship and sports.
-Those interested will need to submit an audition video, either online via Instagram (tag @feedyourambitionsg) or at the Feed Your Ambition festival on 13 October, from 3pm to 9pm.
-Aside from the auditions and live performances, the festival also features activity zones run by NCADA’s campaign partners – SportCares, Reactor and Timbre Music Academy.
-Through interactive activities and games, visitors will get to interact with the coaches and trainers from these partner organisations at the festival.
+Aside from the auditions and live performances, the festival also featured activity zones run by NCADA’s campaign partners – SportCares, Reactor and Timbre Music Academy.
+Through interactive activities and games, visitors engaged with the coaches and trainers from these partner organisations at the festival.